QEfficient Auto Classes

 This method generates a

-package.
+qpcpackage.
 If the model has not been exported yet, this method will handle the export process.
-Additional arguments for the qaic-exec compiler can be passed as keyword arguments.- Parameters:
+Additional arguments for the qaic-compile compiler can be passed as keyword arguments.- Parameters:

 onnx_path (str, optional) – Path to a pre-exported ONNX model.
 If not provided, the model will be exported first.